Resilient-Labs/wu-tang-generator-bootcamp/README.md

 ```
 I completed the challenge: 5
 I feel good about my code: 5
-I would like to add more names to the list and possibilities down the road.
+I would like to add more names to the list and possibilities down the road and clean up some of the server side code.
 ```